Data roaming charges: How to avoid a big phone bill

 Cut your data usage while you’re abroad with these simple tips:

-- Log into the nearest Wi-Fi network so you're not only using 3G or 4G.
-Lots of public places have free networks you can connect to
+- Log on to a secure Wi-Fi network so you're not only using 3G or 4G.
+Lots of public places have free networks you can connect to.

 Pick up a pay-as-you-go SIM card